skip to Main Content

 Map and Directions Find us on Instagram

-In particular, Yvonne Robinson has worked with clients who have suffered from; child abuse, sexual exploitation, domestic violence, rape, sexual assault, sexual harassment, ritual abuse and interfamilial abuse and the traumatic effects for many years so please do contact her for any of these experiences.
+We are experienced in working with Neurodivergent clients, both children and adults.
+Gosia can work in Polish as well as English and Yvonne works with clients who have suffered from; child abuse, sexual exploitation, domestic violence, rape, sexual assault, sexual harassment, ritual abuse and interfamilial abuse and the traumatic effects and has done so for many years.

 Our child and young people counsellors use the creative arts and can offer sand tray and miniatures, arts and craft materials, puppetry, storytelling, poetry, music, movement, lego play, dolls house, 2 person games and toys.